 The city of Chattisgarh has been blessed with a great number of pilgrimage sites which are all very famous among Indians.
-And one such place is the 77-meter-long structure known as Jaitkhamb in Giroudpuri Dham, standing as an eternal symbol of the Satnami sect.
+And one such place is the Giroudpuri Dham, standing as an eternal symbol of the Satnami sect.
 It is the tallest Jaitkhamb in the world and draws the attention of tourists from all across the country.

 Giroudpuri Dham has got a very deep association when it comes to spirituality and history.
-Being the birthplace of the founder of Chattisgarh’s Satnami Panth: Guru Ghasidas, it attracts all the more attention of tourists and travelers who come to India to seek something beyond the physical boundaries.
+Being the birthplace of the founder of Chattisgarh’s Satnami Panth, Guru Ghasidas, it attracts all the more attention of tourists and travellers who come to India to seek something beyond the physical boundaries.

-Giroudpuri Mela.
-A great number of travelers reach Giroudpuri Mela to explore the vibrant culture and traditions followed by the locales.
+1. Giroudpuri Mela.
+A great number of travellers reach Giroudpuri Mela to explore the vibrant culture and traditions followed by the locales.
 Here you also get to participate in the puja ceremony where hundreds of people wearing white clothes participate in the ritual.

-Amrit Kund.
-This amazing destination is just 1km away from Giroudpuri Dham.
-This place has an interesting history.
+2. Amrit Kund.
+This amazing destination is just 1 km away from Giroudpuri Dham and holds special relevance.
 If the stories are to be believed, then there used to be an acute shortage of drinking water here.
 And all the efforts made by the authorities didn’t bear any results.
-And even when the water was available, it was unfit for drinking.
+Even when the water was available, it was unfit for drinking.
 Seeing this miserable condition of the people, a local saint decided to help the people.
 With his divine powers, he touched the hillside with his toe and took away some rubble out of the place.
-To everyone’s surprise from the same very place a fountain of sweet, and cool water gushed out of the hillside.
-And this water was stored in a kund which is known as The Amrit Kund.
+To everyone’s surprise, from the same very place, a fountain of sweet and cool water gushed out of the hillside.
+This water was then stored in a kund which is known as The Amrit Kund.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here